tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Trust Anchors and Transitions

 Trust anchors represent the ultimate root of trust in a PKI.
-If existing trust anchors are RSA or ECC-based, then new PQ-capable trust anchors will need to be distributed.
-Operators will have to plan for a phased introduction of PQ trust anchors, which may involve:
+If existing trust anchors are RSA or ECC-based, then new PQC-capable trust anchors will need to be distributed.
+Operators will have to plan for a phased introduction of PQC trust anchors, which may involve:

 * Rolling out composite trust anchors that support both traditional and PQC signatures.
-* Establishing parallel trust anchor hierarchies and phasing out the traditional hierarchy once PQ adoption is universal.
+* Establishing parallel trust anchor hierarchies and phasing out the traditional hierarchy once PQC adoption is universal.
 * Ensuring secure and authenticated distribution of updated trust anchors to clients, especially devices that cannot be easily updated.

 Deployments migrating from traditional to post-quantum authentication may have to operate with multiple trust anchors for a period of time.
-A new PQ or composite root may be introduced, or alternatively a PQ intermediate may be added beneath an existing traditional root, leading to different trust chain models:
+A new PQC or composite root may be introduced, or alternatively a PQ intermediate may be added beneath an existing traditional root, leading to different trust chain models:

-- Traditional chain: anchored in a Traditional root (e.g., RSA/ECDSA), which may issue a PQ intermediate.
+- Traditional chain: anchored in a Traditional root (e.g., RSA/ECDSA), which may issue a PQC intermediate.
-- PQ chain: anchored in a PQ root (e.g., ML-DSA, SLH-DSA).
+- PQC chain: anchored in a PQC root (e.g., ML-DSA, SLH-DSA).
-- Parallel roots: both a traditional root and a PQ root are distributed as trust anchors, with separate hierarchies operating in parallel until the traditional root can be phased out.
+- Parallel roots: both a traditional root and a PQC root are distributed as trust anchors, with separate hierarchies operating in parallel until the traditional root can be phased out.
-- Composite chain: anchored in a composite root, with intermediates signed using composite algorithms that combine traditional and PQ.
-This forms a distinct new chain, rather than two parallel ones.
+- Composite chain: anchored in a composite root and using composite algorithms, with a single certificate chain that combines traditional and PQC public keys and signatures.
+This forms a distinct chain, rather than two parallel ones.

 During this coexistence phase, clients generally fall into five categories:

 1. Legacy-only: trust only traditional roots and support only traditional algorithms.
 2. Mixed: trust only traditional roots but support both traditional and PQC algorithms.
-These clients can validate PQ certificates only if a PQ intermediate is cross-signed by a traditional root.
+These clients can validate PQC certificates only if a PQC intermediate is cross-signed by a traditional root.
-3. Dual-trust: trust both traditional and PQ roots, supporting both algorithm families.
+3. Dual-trust: trust both traditional and PQC roots, supporting both algorithm families.
 4. Composite-trust: trusts composite root and support composite algorithms, validating a single chain that integrates traditional and PQ signatures.
-5. PQ-only: trust only PQ roots and support only PQ algorithms.
+5. PQC-only: trust only PQC roots and support only PQC algorithms.

-The main challenge is that servers cannot easily distinguish between mixed clients (2) and dual-trust clients (3), since both advertise PQ algorithms, but only dual-trust clients actually recognize PQ roots.
-To ensure compatibility with mixed clients (2), servers may default to sending longer PQ chains that include a cross-signed PQ root (i.e., a PQ root certificate signed by a traditional root).
-However, this is unnecessary for dual-trust clients (3), which already trust the PQ root directly, and it results in increased message size.
+The main challenge is that servers cannot easily distinguish between mixed clients (2) and dual-trust clients (3), since both advertise PQC algorithms, but only dual-trust clients actually recognize PQC roots.
+To ensure compatibility with mixed clients (2), servers may default to sending longer PQC chains that include a cross-signed PQC root (i.e., a PQC root certificate signed by a traditional root).
+However, transmitting the PQC root is unnecessary for dual-trust clients (3), which already have the PQC root in their trust anchors, and including it only increases message size.

 {{!I-D.ietf-tls-trust-anchor-ids}} (TAI) addresses this problem by allowing clients to indicate, on a per-connection basis, which trust anchors they recognize.
 Servers can use that information to select a compatible certificate chain, reducing unnecessary chain elements and providing operators with better telemetry on PQC adoption.
-TAI also enables PQ-capable clients to tell PQ-aware servers exactly which PQ trust anchors they recognize, while still supporting traditional roots for compatibility with legacy servers.
+TAI also enables PQC-capable clients to tell PQC-aware servers exactly which PQC trust anchors they recognize, while still supporting traditional roots for compatibility with legacy servers.

-In all cases, the long-term goal is a transition to PQ-only roots and certificate chains.
-Hybrid signature schemes help bridge the gap, but operators will have to plan carefully for the eventual retirement of traditional and composite roots once PQ adoption is widespread.
+In all cases, the long-term goal is a transition to PQC-only roots and certificate chains.
+Hybrid signature schemes help bridge the gap, but operators will have to plan carefully for the eventual retirement of traditional and composite roots once PQC adoption is widespread.

 ## Multiple Transitions and Crypto-Agility